Tips to Reduce C-section Scarring

 If your scars are significant and not decreasing you may want to talk to your doctor about scar revision surgery.
-As described by a Parents article, a scar-revision surgery “takes place under local anesthetic or sedation, [and] involves opening the scar (but not the underlying muscle) and re-closing it.”
+As described by a Parents article, a scar-revision surgery “takes place under local anesthetic or sedation,

 No matter what type of scar reducing techniques you want to use, talk to your doctor to make sure it is the right choice for you.

 The best way to make sure you don’t form a scar is by following your doctor's healing instructions.
 If you are looking for more proactive ways to reduce scarring, there are a variety of options available to you.

 One way you can reduce c-section scarring is by limiting your stretching and protecting your scar while it is healing.
 A great way to do this is by using a postpartum girdle.
 We make our Bellefit postpartum girdles specifically with c-section incisions in mind.

 - The light breathable fabric allows air flow, which is essential in the healing process.